productinfo/play-gauges-dashboard/README.md

 If you've used the installer to install **shinobigauges**, the project should just work.
 If you haven't, then once you've downloaded and unzipped **shinobigauges**, open up the project in Xcode, and drag ShinobiGauges.framework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

-If you're using the trial version you'll need to add your license key.
+If you're using the trial version you'll need to add your trial key.
 To do so, open up GaugesDashboardViewController.m and add the following line inside `viewDidLoad`:

-    [ShinobiGauges setLicenseKey:@"your license key"];
+    [ShinobiGauges setTrialKey:@"your trial key"];

 Contributing
 ------------